On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Jacobian Decompositions

-\begin{proof} We first recall from Corollary \ref{Jacdecom} that the map $f^{*}$ from $J(S)$ onto its image in $J(X)$ is an isogeny.
-Therefore $J(Y_{Q})$ is isogenous to its image in $J(X)$ as well (as $X$ is a Galois cover of $Y_{Q}$), and the same assertion holds for its subvarieties, in particular for the primitive Prym variety $\widetilde{P}(Y_{Q}/S)$.
-Therefore it suffices to investigate $J(Y_{Q})$ as a representation of $Q$.
-As $Q$ is cyclic, we deduce from Corollary \ref{Jacdecom} that precisely one element of $Irr_{\mathbb{Q}}(Q)$ is a faithful representation of $Q$, while the other elements have non-trivial kernels.
-Specifically, the faithful representation in $Irr_{\mathbb{Q}}(Q)$ is the quotient representation arising from the representation $W \in Irr_{\mathbb{Q}}(G)$ with $d_{W}=1$ corresponding to $Q$, and the rest come from quotients of $Q$ that are coarser than $Q$ (i.e., proper quotients of $Q$).
-It follows that $B_{W} \subseteq J(X)$ is the image of $\widetilde{P}(Y_{Q}/S) \subseteq J(Y_{Q})$.
-The other parts of $J(Y_{Q})$ (or its image in $J(X)$), that come from non-invertible powers of a character $\chi\in\widehat{G}$ that reduces to a faithful character of $Q$, are, via the same argument, images of primitive Prym varieties of coarser quotients (either in $J(Y_{Q})$ or in $J(X)$).
-The first two assertions therefore follow from Theorem \ref{Jaccycquot}.
-For the third one we just have to verify the positivity of the associated dimension from Corollary \ref{Jacdecom} for the cover $Y_{Q} \to S$, in which the indices denoted by $d_{W}$ and $m_{W}$ are always 1.
-For the trivial quotient $G/G$ this is immediate: The dimension of $f^{*}J(S)$ is just $g_{S}$.
-On the other hand, for the faithful element of $Irr_{\mathbb{Q}}(G)$ the index $k_{W}$ is $\varphi(|Q|)$, and if $Q$ is non-trivial then the number denoted $N_{C,0}^{W}$ vanishes.
-The formula for the dimension of $\widetilde{P}(Y_{Q}/S) \subseteq J(Y_{Q})$ from Theorem \ref{Jaccycquot} (or Corollary \ref{Jacdecom}) becomes just $\varphi(|Q|)\big(g_{S}-1+\sum_{y \in Q}\frac{r_{y}}{2}\big)$ (the sum taken on non-trivial elements $y \in Q$).
-But Corollary \ref{Galgen} for this cover (with $n$ replaced by $|Q|$) allows us to write this dimension as $\frac{\varphi(|Q|)}{|Q|}\big(g_{Y_{Q}}-1+\sum_{y}\frac{r_{y}}{2o(y)}\big)$.
-For $g_{Y_{Q}}\geq1$ this number is positive, unless $g_{Y_{Q}}=1$ and there is no branching (for any branching has a positive contribution to the sum over $y$), meaning that $g_{S}=1$ as well by Corollary \ref{Galgen}.
-This proves the corollary. \end{proof}
+\begin{proof} We first recall from Proposition \ref{Jacdecom} that the map $f^{*}$ from $J(S)$ onto its image $B_{\mathbf{1}}=A_{\mathbf{1}}$ in $J(X)$ is an isogeny (since both have the same dimension $g_{S}$).
+Therefore $J(Y_{Q})$ is isogenous to its image in $J(X)$ as well (as $X$ is a Galois cover of $Y_{Q}$), and hence the same assertion holds for its subvarieties, in particular the primitive Prym variety $\widetilde{P}(Y_{Q}/S)$.
+It thus suffices to investigate $J(Y_{Q})$ as a representation of $Q$.
+As $Q$ is cyclic, we deduce from Proposition \ref{Jacdecom} that precisely one element of $Irr_{\mathbb{Q}}(Q)$ is a faithful representation of $Q$, while the other elements have non-trivial kernels.
+Specifically, as a representation of $G$, the faithful representation in $Irr_{\mathbb{Q}}(Q)$ is the representation $W \in Irr_{\mathbb{Q}}(G)$ with $d_{W}=1$ that corresponds to $Q$, and the other representations in $Irr_{\mathbb{Q}}(Q)$ come from proper quotients of $Q$.
+It follows that the image of $\widetilde{P}(Y_{Q}/S) \subseteq J(Y_{Q})$ in $J(X)$ is the subvariety denoted by $B_{W}$ in Proposition \ref{Jacdecom} and by $B_{Q}$ in Proposition \ref{Jaccycquot}.
+The other parts of $J(Y_{Q})$ (or its image in $J(X)$) are, via the same argument, images of primitive Prym varieties of coarser quotients (either in $J(Y_{Q})$ or in $J(X)$).
+The first two required assertions therefore follow from Proposition \ref{Jaccycquot}.